 Secured Promissory Note due 2021 - On April 9, 2015, EDC entered into a secured promissory note due 2021 for an original principal amount of approximately \$16.2 million.
 The Secured Promissory Note due 2021 bears interest at the rate of 5.25% per year and matures on March 26, 2021.
 Interest only is payable monthly for the first 12 months of the term.
-Principal and interest are payable monthly for the remaining term of the Secured Promissory Note due 2021.
-This Secured Promissory Note due 2021 is secured by a natural gas pipeline at the El Dorado Facility and is guaranteed by LSB.
+Principal and interest are payable monthly for the remaining term of the Secured Promissory Note due 2021 is secured by a natural gas pipeline at the El Dorado Facility and is guaranteed by LSB.